Made Whole Again by Jesus!

 4. The prisoners — e.g., the demoniac Jesus delivered in the graveyard

 - •• My wife and I prayed for a young lady in Anchorage.
 She was possessed by four demons and was suicidal and desperate.
-In the all-powerful name of Jesus, she was delivered completely.
-Within minutes of her release by Jesus, she had received Him as Savior, was born again, and was baptized in the Holy Spirit, speaking in other tongues.
+In the all-powerful name of Jesus, she was delivered completely and made whole in Christ.
+Within minutes of her deliverance by Jesus, she had received Him as Savior, was born again, and was baptized in the Holy Spirit, speaking in other tongues.
 She joyfully exclaimed, "This is what I've always wanted!"
 The Lord Jesus had set another "prisoner" free and made her whole again!

 5. Those mourning and grieving